GrigoriyPlotnikov/geolocation/Readme.md

 The last module, also a web component, is the controls for the deck.
 The module is plugged into the web component lifecycle to load the template for the contols and wire in event listeners of parent navigator to display screens.

-#Load requrement
+## Load requrement
 The handling of 10 000 000 unique users per day (U) and 100 000 000 queries (Q) per day.
+According to the <https://www.techempower.com/benchmarks/#section=test&runid=8ca46892-e46c-4088-9443-05722ad6f7fb&hw=ph&test=plaintext> this  well within Kestel server capabilities (7 million per second!) so all blockers can be in controller code.

-Consider query is a complete load of page incluing UI and a request to HTTP API methods.
+Consider user session start is a complete load of html page incluing scripts and styles and a request to HTTP API methods.
+One improvement can be a Webpack to combine app.js in one file and minify it.
+Rest queries are pure API.

-The user performs about (Q / U) = 10 queries per session.
+The user performs about (Q / U) = 10 API queries per session.
+We dont have user reaction time, so we'l try to model it, consider it as something random from as fast as 500 ms to as long as 1 minute.
+Session length becomes 5 s to 10 minutes.
+Average session length ~5 min

-The concurrent users amount per minute can be calculated as U users per day / 24 hrs per day / 60 minute in hour ~ 7000 per minute mean.
+The hourly users amount can be calculated as U users per day / 24 hrs per day ~ 420K.
+Consider / 60 minute in hour / 5 min session duration ~ 35 0000 concurrent users.
+Peak can be as high as 35 000 simultaneous requests, still within server capabilities, but too much to my current server capabilities (see below)

-Supposing normal distribution
-Total requests can be as big as ~ 115 users per second
+Average requests can be 420K users per hour \* 10 requests / 3600 sec in hour ~ 1200 request per second.

+Netling Running 10s test with 1024 threads @ http://localhost:5000/city/locations?city=cit_Erupedebefevy O

+39924 requests in 10.22s
+    Requests/sec:   3905
+    Bandwidth:      77 mbit
+    Errors:         0
+Latency
+    Median:         32.111 ms
+    StdDev:         92.587 ms
+    Min:            8.439 ms
+    Max:            428.365 ms

+  █
+ ██
+ ███
+ ███
+ ████                                       ██
+ █████                                      ██
+█████████████████████████ ████ ████████████████  █  █████ ████ █        █      █